mlcommons/ck/cm/README.CMX.md

 with extensible metadata, a unified command-line interface, and a simple Python API.

-Such artifacts can be easily chained together into portable automation workflows, enabling users to rerun, reproduce, and reuse complex experimental setups across diverse and rapidly evolving models, datasets, software, and hardware.
+Such artifacts can be easily chained together into portable and technology-agnostic automation workflows, enabling users to  rerun, reproduce, and reuse complex experimental setups across diverse and rapidly evolving models, datasets, software, and hardware.

+Such workflows, in turn, can be easily integrated with CI/CD pipelines and GitHub Actions and used to create powerful, portable, modular and GUI-based applications.

 For example, you can run image classification and the MLPerf inference benchmark on Linux, macOS, and Windows using a few CMX commands as follows: